dxtr85/swarm-consensus/README.md

 # An implementation of Swarm Consensus
 # Links
-You can read more about Swarm Consensus in [this document](https://arxiv.org/pdf/2112.07065v4.pdf).
+You can read more about Swarm Consensus in [this document](https://drive.google.com/file/d/1Wc8lbKfHnpwTncVnavTYbvsK2wNGpetg/view?usp=sharing) ( [also on Dropbox](https://www.dropbox.com/scl/fi/1pq3vcjjvf8yfblo9yt7f/schmebulock.pdf?rlkey=r79bfau1mzgt4ozi99irvtgig&st=d7fv8e4s&dl=0) ).

 # TODOs
 We need to support broadcasting scenarios above the basic one, which is